MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 .. note::

     The term "parameter" throughout this guide refers to the inputs to each function.
-    For example, running >>>help convertScanImageTiffToVolume in the command window will show to you and describe the parameters of that function.
+    For example, running "help convertScanImageTiffToVolume" in the command window will show to you and describe the parameters of that function.

 This is all you need to start processing your data.
 Actually, it's quite more than you need.